 Porcelain Veneers and Composite Resin Veneers

-The two most common materials used in the manufacture of dental veneers are composite resin and porcelain veneers.
+The two most common materials used in the manufacture of dental veneers in Fontana are composite resin and porcelain veneers.
 Both porcelain veneers and composite veneers can be fabricated by a dental technician in a dental laboratory; composite veneers can also be directly fabricated inside your mouth at the dental office.

 Dental veneers that are indirectly fabricated — fabricated in a dental laboratory — are bonded to the teeth with various types of resin cement.
 Of the two options, porcelain veneers are longer lasting and more expensive.

 Bonding often serves as an inexpensive and effective restoration for small chips and cracks in the teeth.
 Such minor problems may be functionally and cosmetically repaired with a composite “white filling.”
 A composite resin material is bonded to the tooth in order to fill in the chip or crack and better protect the surrounding tooth structure.
 But for more severe cases of dullness, wear, discoloration, mild chipping, cracking, spacing, or uneven teeth, dental veneers may be recommended as a more appropriate solution.

 Veneers or Whitening?